rackerlabs/support-how-to/content/rackconnect/how-to-prevent-rackconnect-from-overwriting-custom-iptables-rules-on-linux-cloud-servers.md

 restart the iptables "service" to restore the old ruleset.
-If you are one of these users, be aware that updates to your network policies (by yourself or by another user in your organization with access to your account in the MyRackspace portal) might cause RackConnect Automation to save the running ruleset to disk in the background while you are experimenting.
+If you are one of these users, be aware that updates to your network policies (by yourself or by another user in your organization with access to your account in the MyRackspace Portal) might cause RackConnect Automation to save the running ruleset to disk in the background while you are experimenting.